What States Have Real Estate Reciprocity With Michigan?

 Are You Ready to Start?

-Once you have your Michigan license don’t forget to stay on top of continuing education.
-If you operate in two states, you will likely need to take continuing education in Michigan as well as the other state where you are licensed.
+Once you have your Michigan license, don’t forget to stay on top of continuing education.
+If you operate in two states, you will likely need to take continuing education in Michigan and the other state where you are licensed.
 Michigan requires 18 hours of continuing education every two years.

-Your Michigan real estate career can start soon, even if you need to take pre-licensing classes again.
-And brushing up on some of the basics can only make you a better agent.
+Your Michigan real estate career can start soon, even if you need to retake pre-licensing classes.
+And brushing up on some basics can only make you a better agent.